Understanding Cholesterol, part 2

 The majority of the cholesterol in the body is actually made by the liver.

 Does the cholesterol you eat impact cholesterol levels in your blood?
 Blood cholesterol is not determined by dietary intake of cholesterol.1, 2 The science reflects that it is not dietary cholesterol that causes high blood cholesterol.
 For example, eggs are one of the foods highest in cholesterol.
 Historically, eggs have been villainized as a major culprit, when in fact, there are many studies that indicated that dietary intake of egg has a beneficial effect on cholesterol levels.
-It is actually the intake of saturated fatty acids and trans-fats that increases risk for cardiovascular disease risk.
-Cholesterol just happens to also be commonly high in foods with high saturated fat content, which may have caused the confusion.

 Is it possible to have too low levels of cholesterol?
 People with both decreasing cholesterol levels and persistently low cholesterol levels were significantly associated with an increased risk of all-cause mortality compared to those remaining at a stable middle cholesterol levels3.
 Low levels of cholesterol are associated with, but not limited to, the following: